clugen/CluGen.jl/docs/src/examples.md

 ![](exmrg_cg.svg)

 In the previous example, clusters from individual data sets remain as separate clusters in the merged data set.
-It's also possible to mantain the original cluster labels by setting the `clusters_field` parameter to `nothing`:
+It's also possible to maintain the original cluster labels by setting the `clusters_field` parameter to `nothing`:

 ```@example mrg_cg